 On December 4 2015 the Local Authority opened its Central provision for Deaf Children in the Caddell Centre at Hempland Primary School.

-We wanted to open our Central provision at Hempland Primary School because of its excellent reputation for inclusion, having governors, senior management and staff who are have an understanding about educating deaf CYP.
+We wanted to open our Central provision at Hempland Primary Academy because of its excellent reputation for inclusion, having governors, senior management and staff who are have an understanding about educating deaf CYP.

 This beautiful building, the Caddell Centre, was commissioned by the City of York Council and is run by the York Specialist Teaching Team in collaboration with the school.

 This provision for primary deaf children means that deaf children have access to more specialist support in a York primary school for learning, language development and to develop their emotional resilience and identity as a deaf person.

 Deaf children benefit from being able to access mainstream classes as well as being taught individually and as a group in the provision.

 The provision at Hempland Primary School also provides a deaf peer group for deaf children, giving them opportunities to communicate and play with other deaf children and deaf adults.

 Our aims for the deaf children coming to the central provision at Hempland Primary Academy, are for them:

 - To make good educational progress and reduce or close any attainment gap that may exist between them and their peers on entry to school